 - Are brain implants the future of thinking? - The Guardian

 - Abandoned - The human cost of neurotechnology failure - Nature

-MRI machines, like computers, are constantly developing.
-But in this case actually into two different directions.
-On the one hand, bigger and better and on the other, smaller and more portable.
+MRI machines, like computers, are under constant development.
+But in the case of the former, down two rather distinct paths.
+On one trajectory, MRI machines are growing bigger and better, while on the other, smaller and more portable.

-Since the first roll-out of a 7 Tesla Siemens MRI scanner, we see them more and more widely used in research, but also in clinical routine.
-However, this also means a lot of data is produced!
-Big amounts of data require more disk space to be stored, more memory to analyze, take longer time to be sent from one place to another, and also need to be supported by enough computing power.
-The resolutions they provide are giving unprecedented looks into our bodies and can provide answers to questions we couldn’t answer before.
+Since the first rollout of a 7 Tesla Siemens MRI scanner, we have seen them not only used more widely in research, but also in clinical routine.
+However, this expanded usage results in the generation of substantial amounts of data.
+Larger datasets require more storage space, increased memory for analysis, prolonged transfer times between locations, and also need to be supported by sufficient computing power.
+The resolutions these machines provide are giving unprecedented looks into our bodies, answering questions that were previously thought unimaginable.

-On the other hand, as more and more MRI scans are requested for daily clinical care, companies have also looked into providing smaller, more portable and cheaper MRI machines.
-Companies such as Hyperfine or PhysioMRI have not only managed to make their systems portable, but by reducing the magnetic field, they are cheaper to produce and provide more comfort for the patient.
+On the other hand, as the demand for daily clinical MRI scans rises, companies have explored the development of smaller, more portable, and cost-effective alternatives.
+Companies such as Hyperfine or PhysioMRI have not only managed to make their systems portable, but by reducing the magnetic field they are cheaper to produce and provide more comfort for the patient.

-We expect many more studies utilizing MRI endpoints, as well as more MRI-based point-of-care diagnostics.
+As access to MRI technology expands, we can anticipate a surge in studies utilizing MRI endpoints as well as more MRI-based point-of-care diagnostics.

 - Neuroimaging at 7 T: are we ready for clinical transition? - European Radiology Experimental